-They are developed in response to issues, challenges and opportunities we identify through our audit work and engagement.
+We prepare advice for state and local government public sector entities in response to the issues, challenges and opportunities we identify through our audit work and engagement.
 We offer a range of resources including guides, checklists and self–assessment tools.

 This self-assessment tool helps entities determine and understand the maturity of the processes they use to prepare their financial statements each year.
 The tool is entity-driven, and it is scalable by entity size or complexity.

 Our self-assessment tool helps entities to easily identify areas where they can improve their fraud controls and focus resources for detection on high-risk areas.
 These controls form a key part of their fraud risk management frameworks.

 Our fraud model helps entities document their assessments of fraud risk, as well as how they will control, monitor, and report on the risks.
 It gives entities a methodology to follow for their assessments.